-Shared outcome / shared commitment Indicator We will enable the delivery of world-class smart digital infrastructure % of premises unable to access download speeds of at least 30Mbps • We will realise the opportunities from our world-class growth Number of employees / companies in GM's frontier sectors and innovation assets, driven by our Places for Everyone Plan, Local Growth Plans and Industrial Strategy to open up opportunities in all parts of the city-region Number of innovation-active businesses We will support our businesses to grow sustainably and be as Number of GM businesses supported by the Business Growth Hub prosperous as they can be Number of GM businesses signed up to the Race to Zero campaign • We will support the creation of better jobs and good employment % of employees paid above the Real Living Wage (RLW) that has a purpose beyond growing shareholder value, utilising the opportunity to positively impact on our communities % of GM residents in 'good work' (tbc.) • We will ensure businesses are able to access the skills and Trends in Adult Education Budget (AEB) starts and achievements talent they need, and people are able to realise their full botential - by provision of high quality learning and wrapping upport around individuals - with access to good work for those who can, support for those who could, and care for those who can't • Trends in apprenticeship starts and achievements (focus on cohorts, sector subject area, level) • The will ensure all our children and young people leave % take up of funded childcare and early education places for two-year-olds education and training ready to succeed in the labour market with a balance of academic, technical and 'life ready' skills % of children at or above the expected level of development at 2-2.5 years Attendance at school: rate of pupil unauthorised absence (all age, all settings) % of young people reporting good or higher wellbeing (Year 10s) Trends in transitions for GM young people, including priority cohorts, across childhood • We will ensure digital inclusion for all, including under 25s, over % of residents not accessing the internet in the last 3 months 75s and disabled people online Level of digital exclusion within priority groups (tbc.)
-Total number of learners taking digital skills courses funded under the GM Adult Education Budget (AEB) We will ensure the delivery of safe, decent and affordable housing, with no one sleeping rough in Greater Manchester % of energy performance certificates (EPC) / display energy certificates (DEC) for existing buildings (excluding new build) with a net movement in the reporting year from a rating of D or below to C and above Number of new affordable homes built per annum Number of people sleeping rough We will tackle food and fuel poverty experienced by Greater % of households that are food insecure Manchester residents Volume of unsecured personal loans
+Shared outcome / shared commitment Indicator We will enable the delivery of world-class smart digital infrastructure % of premises unable to access download speeds of at least 30Mbps We will realise the opportunities from our world-class growth and innovation assets, driven by our Places for Everyone Plan, Local Growth Plans and Industrial Strategy to open up opportunities in all parts of the city-region Number of employees / companies in GM's frontier sectors Number of innovation-active businesses We will support our businesses to grow sustainably and be as prosperous as they can be Number of GM businesses supported by the Business Growth Hub Number of GM businesses signed up to the Race to Zero campaign • We will support the creation of better jobs and good employment that has a purpose beyond growing shareholder value, utilising the opportunity to positively impact on our communities % of employees paid above the Real Living Wage (RLW) % of GM residents in 'good work' (tbc.) • We will ensure businesses are able to access the skills and Trends in Adult Education Budget (AEB) starts and achievements talent they need, and people are able to realise their full potential - by provision of high quality learning and wrapping support around individuals - with access to good work for those who can, support for those who could, and care for those who can't • Trends in apprenticeship starts and achievements (focus on cohorts, sector subject area, level) • We will ensure all our children and young people leave education and training ready to succeed in the labour market with a balance of academic, technical and 'life ready' skills % take up of funded childcare and early education places for two-year-olds % of children at or above the expected level of development at 2-2.5 years Attendance at school: rate of pupil unauthorised absence (all age, all settings) % of young people reporting good or higher wellbeing (Year 10s) Trends in transitions for GM young people, including priority cohorts, across childhood • We will ensure digital inclusion for all, including under 25s, over % of residents not accessing the internet in the last 3 months 75s and disabled people online Level of digital exclusion within priority groups (tbc.)
+Total number of learners taking digital skills courses funded under the GM Adult Education Budget (AEB) We will ensure the delivery of safe, decent and affordable housing, with no one sleeping rough in Greater Manchester % of energy performance certificates (EPC) / display energy certificates (DEC) for existing buildings (excluding new build) with a net movement in the reporting year from a rating of D or below to C and above Number of new affordable homes built per annum Number of people sleeping rough We will tackle food and fuel poverty experienced by Greater Manchester residents % of households that are food insecure Volume of unsecured personal loans